Green-winged Teal, Anas crecca

 Green-winged Teal

-A male in full breeding plumage out of water above, and another male still molting into breeding plumage, below, with the vertical white stripe just emerging.
+A male in full breeding plumage out of water above, and another male still molting into breeding plumage, below, with the vertical white bar just emerging.
 In summer, right after breeding season, while ducks are replacing their flight feathers and so are most vulnerable to predation, males molt into an eclipse plumage similar to the female's camouflage.
 Then through the fall they molt back into their bold breeding plumage, completing this molt by mid-winter; the transitional bird below was photographed in October, while the males on this page in full breeding plumage were all photographed in January.

 Green-winged Teal